 We made a lunch stop at Nubding, a small place on the way up to a pass.
 The location was superb as the forested mountains set a fantastic backdrop, and the mist added to the atmosphere.
 From there we continued up to the highest point, some 3300 metres above sea level, and then the road meandered down through the forest into the Phobjikha Valley.

 The valley is wide, flat and open.
 There are trees on the hills surrounding it, giving the valley a rather unusual atmosphere compared to the usual tight valleys of Bhutan.
 Upon driving into it we continued straight on to the monastery, perched on a forested hill.

-The monastery (goempa) was founded in 1613 and was within a century or so extended in the form of a fortress (dzong), one of the ubiquitous structures scattered throughout Bhutan.
+The monastery (goempa) was founded in 1613.
+Within a century or so it was extended in the form of a fortress (dzong), one of the ubiquitous structures scattered throughout Bhutan.
 It is shaped like a large rectangular compound with a square courtyard around which are situated the dwellings of the monks.
 Towards the far end from the entrance, the central tower-like structure comprises five temples.